ChrisWhealy/porous_absorber/README.md

 ### Debug/Trace Output

-If you wish switch on debug/trace output, then you need to switch the `TRACE_ACTIVE` flag in the relevant module.
+If you wish switch on debug/trace output, then you need to switch on the `TRACE_ACTIVE` flag in the relevant module.

 For each module in which debug/trace output is relevant, locate the line